bradleyfrank/ansible/README.md

   -h  Print this help menu and quit
 ```

-* Creates an `inventory` file with host-specific variables
+* Creates an `inventory.yml` file with host-specific variables
 * Prompts for the Ansible vault password (saved to `~/.ansible/vault`)
 * Ansible is installed via `pip` on all systems
 * The `bootstrap` playbook requires `sudo` privileges for any system